-ChemoAlert is a surface sampling kit used by hospitals, pharmacies, infusion centers and anyone who handles chemotherapy drugs in the U.S. and Canada, to regularly test for leftover drug residue.
-If gone unnoticed, workers may be exposed to antineoplastic drug residue, which could be harmful to health over time.
-ChemoAlert was the first kit to enter the market and specifically designed in compliance with USP <800>, a regulated standard that drives the safe handling of hazardous drugs (HD), to help you safeguard your healthcare workers.
-To comply with USP <800>, testing is required every 6 months in the U.S.
+ChemoAlert is a surface sampling kit used by hospitals, pharmacies, infusion centers and anyone who handles chemotherapy drugs in the U.S. and Canada, to regularly test for drug residue.
+If gone unnoticed, workers may be exposed to antineoplastic drugs, which could be harmful to health over time.
+ChemoAlert was specifically designed in compliance with USP <800>, a regulated standard that drives the safe handling of hazardous drugs (HD), to help you safeguard your healthcare workers.
+To comply with USP <800>, testing is recommended every 6 months in the U.S.

 What does the ChemoAlert kit include?

 The easy-to-use kit, proprietary to Bureau Veritas, includes everything you need to collect a viable HD sample: swabs, vials, templates, wetting agent, gloves and an ice pack to maintain sample integrity during shipping and storage.
 After collecting samples from typical workplace surfaces, the swabs must be shipped to our AIHA-LAP accredited laboratory for analysis, with results available within 10 business days.
 Rush results can be requested as quickly as the same day.

 A kit can be purchased for $75 including taxes and shipping; all kit sales are final.
 Our pricefinder provides a breakdown of the cost for testing, based on the number of tests, as well as the number of samples.